 Refugio Amazonas Lodge is located in a 200-hectare private reserve within the buffer zone of the Tambopata National Reserve of southern Peru, accessed from Puerto Maldonado.
 A great choice for soft adventure of a family Amazon tour, Refugio features a 30 meter canopy tower for fantastic views of the Amazon Rainforest.
 Guests frequently see toucans, parrots, macaws or mixed species canopy flocks.This lodge also provides canopy climbing as an extra activity.
 Refugio Amazonas is associated with different research programs in other areas of the reserve, studying the Amazon’s macaws, and you can get up into the canopy for a researcher’s perspective on the forest.

 Another lodge accessed from Puerto Maldonado, Posada Amazonas also provides a 30 meter canopy tower, for wonderful views of the rainforest’s canopy and Tambopata River.
-Posada Amazonas is community owned by the indigenous Ese-Eja of Infierno and is located in the communal reserve next to Tambopata National Reserve.
+Posada Amazonas Lodge is community owned by the indigenous Ese-Eja of Infierno and is located in the communal reserve next to Tambopata National Reserve.
 This lodge also offers canopy climbing where you can get up into the canopy like a rainforest researcher.

 Saving the tallest canopy tower until last, the Cristalino Lodge in southern Brazil features a 50 meter (165 ft) canopy tower for exceptional views out and over the Amazon Rainforest’s canopy.
 If one tower wasn’t enough, the lodge have built two gigantic galvanised steel canopy towers at different points within the Cristalino Reserve.